This Is What a “Luxury Car” Looked Like 60 Years Ago

 The high-end features in luxury cars from the 1960s looked a lot different than the luxury brands today, but one thing hasn't changed: these cars are reserved for the rich.

-The top three models for luxury cars 50 years ago were Cadillac, Lincoln, and Mercedes, says Mark Moskowitz, an automotive journalist, and judge at the Manhattan Concours event at Brookfield Place.
-Other brands included Rolls Royce, Chrysler, Oldsmobile 98, Buick’s luxury line, and Thunderbird.
-The latter three don’t exist today, but new brands of luxury cars continue to come on the market, like Tesla.
+The top three manufacturers for luxury cars 60 years ago were Cadillac, Lincoln, and Mercedes, says Mark Moskowitz, an automotive journalist, and judge at the Manhattan Concours event at Brookfield Place.
+Other high-end brands included Rolls Royce, Chrysler, Oldsmobile 98, Buick’s luxury line, and Thunderbird.
+The latter three don’t exist today, but new brands of luxury cars continue to enter the market all the time.

 Check out these vintage trucks that never went out of style.

-When people were shopping for a luxury vehicle 50 years ago they were looking for high-end features that weren’t typically added to regular cars.
+When people were shopping for a luxury vehicle 60 years ago they were looking for high-end features that weren’t standard in regular cars.
 “They were looking for something that would appeal to their senses,” says Moskowitz.
 “Something that had style that separated it from the rest of the pack.”
 For example, luxury cars had leather seats instead of the typical vinyl used in less expensive vehicles.
-Other features in luxury cars from the 60s included the addition of excess chrome on the exterior, plush carpets on the interior, four-wheel disc breaks, power steering, and power brakes, air conditioning, automatic headlight dimmers, and power windows that could be controlled from the driver’s seat.
+Other features in luxury cars from the ’60s included the addition of excess chrome on the exterior, plush carpets on the interior, four-wheel disc brakes, power steering, and power brakes, air conditioning, automatic headlight dimmers, and power windows that could be controlled from the driver’s seat.

 Features we still see today